 The restaurant offers three dessert options, and we tried them all.

-My daughter loved the creme brulee the best.
+My younger loved the creme brulee the best.
 While creme brulee is one of my favorite desserts, I might not order it just because I can get it so many places.
 This version was a rose creme brulee and came with a ginger ice cream.
 Again, the flavor combo was spot on.

-Our least favorite of the three was the one my son most wanted.
-The fried wontons wrapped in lychee fruit with tapioca pearls and coconut milk sounds amazing.
 Unfortunately, we found the wontons to be a little tough, and none of that dessert had as much flavor as the rest of the meal.
-Of anything we tried, we probably would skip that going forward.
+I think my kid just really enjoyed the tapioca pearls because the wontons were tough again.
 But try it for yourself to see!

 Important Facts About JiJi Asian Kitchen

-- The meal gets served family style, so you choose a selection of dishes, though each person orders their own dessert
+• The meal gets served family style, so you choose a selection of dishes, though each person orders their own dessert.

-- If you know how to use chopsticks, great.
+• If you know how to use chopsticks, great.
 If not, you have forks available, as well.
 Don’t avoid JiJi Asian Kitchen because you don’t know how to eat a dish or use chopsticks.
 The wait staff are eager to help you and want you to enjoy it no matter what.

-- During the day JiJi Asian Kitchen serves lunch – for free – with fantastic wok bowls.
-This gets busy fast as people discover it, so scope it out early in your cruise to minimize your wait
+• During the day JiJi Asian Kitchen serves lunch – for free – with fantastic wok bowls.
+This gets busy fast as people discover it, so scope it out early in your cruise to minimize your wait.

 Have you been to JiJi Asian Kitchen?
 Share your experience